Name of the programme: Data Science

 These days, start-ups and well-established companies, along with researchers and policy makers, increasingly rely on data to drive and support decision making.
 As a consequence data scientists are valued in various employment environments such as research institutions, IT companies, banks, insurance companies, transport organizations, and other businesses which produce data in increasing quantities.

-Experts predict that by 2020 there will be 40 zettabytes of data.
-As such, career opportunities for data scientists will expand.
+Career opportunities for data scientists will expand.
 In addition to data scientist, some of the important job titles of data scientists are data architect, data manager, data analyst, business analyst, business intelligence manager, etc.